Core Department Faculty Member

 - Curriculum Vitae

 Steve is a comparative environmental sociologist with interests in organizations and politics.
-Current research projects center on the sociology of climate change and questions of sustainability.
-He is co-editor with Seungyun Lee of The Routledge Handbook on Climate Change and Society, Second Edition.
-The Handbook is expected to be published late 2024 or early 2025.
-See the link below for more details about Steve’s research projects, current and foundational.
+Current research projects center on climate change sociology and questions of sustainability.
+He is co-editor with Seungyun Lee of The Routledge Handbook on Climate Change and Society, Second Edition 2025.
 Before arriving at Rutgers, Steve taught at Princeton, Michigan, Illinois, and Syracuse.
-He earned his graduate degrees from the University of Michigan, Ann Arbor.
-Steve is currently chairing the dissertation project of Amanda Sie.
-Recent Rutgers Ph.Ds. include Robert Duffy and Maria Espinoza.
+He is currently working on a new handbook project Edward Elgar Publishing on Public Opinion on Climate Change and the Environment, with co-editors Markus Hadler, Sandy Marquart-Pyatt, and Frederic Traylor.
+It is expected to be released in early 2027.
+Steve earned his graduate degrees from the University of Michigan, Ann Arbor.
+For more detailed information please see his Personal Website link.

 - Faculty Article(s):